 - Medium use (social media, photos, some video): 5-8 GB for 7-10 days between Moscow and St. Petersburg.

-- Intense use (streaming, remote work, many uploads): 10 GB or more, or a plan that you can recharge without changing eSIMs.
+- Intense use (streaming, remote work, many uploads): 10 GB or more, or review these tips to save data while traveling before paying too much.

-A trick that saves a lot of data: use the hotel's Wi-Fi for heavy downloads (maps, series for the night train, updates) and save your eSIM GB for when you're out and about.
+A trick that saves a lot of data: use hotel Wi-Fi for heavy downloads (maps, series for the overnight train, updates) and save your eSIM's GB for when you're out and about.

 Indicative prices and plans

 eSIM plans for Russia are purchased by data volume and days of validity.
-These are indicative ranges to give you an idea before choosing; the exact details can be found on the product page.
+These are indicative ranges to give you an idea before choosing; the exact details can be seen in the product description.

 | Plan | Data | Days | Ideal for |